richeney/deployment-scripts/README.md

 ## Gotchas

-Using inline scripts is painful.
+Using inline scripts is more painful.
 (Worked for me once I'd used the JSON Tools extension which moved the multi-lines to one long string with \n.)

 The example uses scriptUris.

-## Upcoming changes

-This template generates a temporary container and storage account.

-I think it will run faster with dedicated resources and references to them.